emilyyng/emilyyng/README.md

-## Hi there 👋
+## Hi there 👋 I'm Emily!
-I'm Emily, a third-year computer science major at the University of California, Irvine.
+🎓 Third-year computer science major @ UC Irvine
+🔭 Aspiring software engineer (frontend or full stack)

+- 👩‍💻 I’m currently working on improving the WICS @ UCI club website
+- 🌱 I’m currently learning more about ReactJS, JavaScript, and web dev in general

+You can reach me on [LinkedIn](www.linkedin.com/in/emily-yang-sf) or at my email: [emlyyang276@gmail.com]((mailto:emlyyang276@gmail.com)

 <!--
 **emilyyng/emilyyng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.